rajkumarpb/crud_api_service/README.md

 The function argument is one row of data.
-It is applied on readAction() and readOneAction() just after reading the data from the database.
+It is applied on readAction() and readOneAction() just after reading the data from the database and after Pre-Tranformer was applied.

 ```php
 $api->setTransformer(function($data){